 Every team must be able to trust their manager in both words and actions.
 As a manager, it is vital to keep promises and maintain a high level of transparency.
 Without this, employees may become skeptical of everything they’re told, leaving them with a constant fear of being manipulated or misinformed.

-A good manager proves their leadership by openly and honestly communicating with their team.
+A good manager proves his or her leadership by openly and honestly communicating with their team.
 Unless information is deemed confidential to upper management, their teams should be well-informed of company updates and pending changes.
 Gaining trust is the greatest way to earn respect, which is key to being a good manager.

 Success is measured in many different ways, but a strong leader understands exactly what this means for their group.
 They make it a point to help every team member succeed as an individual, while also focusing on the team as a whole.
 The ability to motivate an entire group to strive toward a specific goal is a major part of what makes a good manager.